torvalds/linux/Documentation/process/submitting-patches.rst

 to do frotz", as if you are giving orders to the codebase to change its behaviour.

-If the patch fixes a logged bug entry, refer to that bug entry by number and URL.
+If the patch fixes a logged  entry, refer to that  entry by number and URL.
 If the patch follows from a mailing list discussion, give a URL to the mailing list archive; use the https://lkml.kernel.org/ redirector with a ``Message-Id``, to ensure that the links cannot become